shelu18/My_Portfolio/Readme.md

 ## Contact Me

-Feel free to reach out to me at [shailendraparihar3630@gmail.com].
-You can also connect with me on [LinkedIn](https://www.linkedin.com/in/shailendra-parihar-3122b4220).
+Feel free to reach out to me at shailendraparihar3630@gmail.com.
+You can also connect with me on LinkedIn https://www.linkedin.com/in/shailendra-parihar-3122b4220.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT LicenseLICENSE.